You Are Here > Baseball-Reference.com > About Baseball-Reference.com > Pitching Stats Glossary

 Pitching Stats Glossary

 The player, team and league statlines are now dramatically different than when the site first launched, so a comprehensive list of the stats would take far longer and would likely be much less useful than previously.
 So we have implemented a tooltip solution that shows you a description of the statistic when you hold your mouse over the header abbreviation for the stat.
-You can try it below.

-The CSV and PRE tooltips provide a means to get comma-separated values suitable for loading into excel and pre-formatted text that might work better in things like message boards and e-mails.
+The CSV and PRE tooltips provide a means to get comma-separated values suitable for loading into excel, and pre-formatted text that might work better in things like message boards and e-mails.

 In some cases, a player's career may span seasons for which a stat like strikeouts or sacrifice flies are not available and seasons for which they are.
 In those cases we attempt to mark the statistic as shown 162.
 This means that this career total does not include all seasons the player played and therefore we do not know the exact number.